Get-Your/Get-Your/README.md

         GRANT USAGE ON SCHEMA public TO analytics_role;
         GRANT SELECT ON ALL TABLES IN SCHEMA public TO analytics_role;
         GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO analytics_role;
-        -- Revoke privileges for this role to the two tables with names (and their history tables) REVOKE ALL PRIVILEGES ON app_user FROM analytics_role;
+        -- Revoke privileges for this role to specified tables REVOKE ALL PRIVILEGES ON app_householdmembers FROM analytics_role;
-        REVOKE ALL PRIVILEGES ON app_householdmembers FROM analytics_role;
-        REVOKE ALL PRIVILEGES ON app_userhist FROM analytics_role;
         REVOKE ALL PRIVILEGES ON app_householdmembershist FROM analytics_role;
         -- Grant this role to admin user (permanently, but to no material affect) to alter default privileges GRANT analytics_role TO <admin_user>;